jatj/sdn_onos/SLOW_HTTP_ATTACKS.md

 # Slow post

-It is another application layer attack and in a difference from slowloris it uses legitimate HTTP POST headers to attack, however the message body is sent at a very low speed, which can be as slow as one byte every two minutes.
+Slow post or R-U-Dead-Yet (RUDY) is another application layer attack and in a difference from slowloris it uses legitimate HTTP POST headers to attack, however the message body is sent at a very low speed, which can be as slow as one byte every two minutes.

 Similar to slowloris the server will keep the attacker requests open waiting to receive the full message body, which will eventually consume all the server resources, making legitimate connections unachievable.

-## Attacking
+## Attacking with slow post

-The attack options are the same for slowloris, for more information on those options you can check the [attack configuration](#attack%20configuration) section above.
+Some of the attack options are the same for slowloris, for more information on those options you can check the [attack configuration](#attack%20configuration) section above.

-Besides the previous options, if we are using slow post we can also use the next option:
+Besides the previous options, with slow post we can also use the next option:

 - `-s <BYTES>`, the value of Content-Length header (default is 4096)

-If we want to attack the site https://super12.com/, using slow post, with 5000 connections at a rate of 100 connections per second, with a content length of 16384 and generate the attack statistics with the _slowloris-test_ name, we would run the following command: `slowhttptest -B -u https://super12.com/ -c 5000 -r 100 -s 16384 -g -o slowpost-test`.
+If we want to attack the site https://super12.com/, using slow post, with 5000 connections at a rate of 100 connections per second, with a content length of 16384 and generate the attack statistics with the _slowpost-test_ name, we would run the following command: `slowhttptest -B -u https://super12.com/ -c 5000 -r 100 -s 16384 -g -o slowpost-test`.

-## Analizing
+## Analizing slow post

 After running the test we can analize the generated html to check that the server reacted different from the slowloris attack.